AQA AS-Level Economics | 10 Mark Questions

 Explain two factors that could cause a fall in consumption (June 2020 paper 2 AS)

-Consumption is one of the factors of AD (which is C+I+G+X-M), and refers to when consumers buy goods and services, and this takes up more than 60% of an economy’s aggregate demand.
+Consumption is one of the factors of AD (which is C+I+G+X-M), and refers to when consumers buy goods and services produced in the UK, and this takes up more than 60% of an economy’s aggregate demand.

-One example of a factor that could cause a fall in consumption is increased income tax by the government.
+One example of a factor that could cause a fall in consumption is is a lower disposable income due to an increase in income tax by the government.
 Income tax is a tax on peoples' earnings, and it is progressive.
-If the government increases income tax, this will mean that consumer’s disposable income decreases, so they have less money to spend on goods and services.
+If the government increases income tax, this will mean that consumers' disposable income will decrease, so they have less money to spend on goods and services.
 The diagram below shows a left shift in aggregate demand as a result.
 As AD decreases from AD1 to AD2, the real GDP also decreases from Y1 to Y2.

 INSERT DIAGRAM OF AD SHIFTING LEFT.